john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 Obviously this relies on `Log::s_instance` being initialized **before** `Subsystem::s_instance`.
 If not, our calls to `Log::write()` will fail because the file was not created.
 Unfortunately there is no guarantee that this is the case.
 We are entirely at the whim of the compiler; `Log::s_instance` might be initialized before `Subsystem::s_instance` or vice versa.
 We just don't know.

-_With VS2012 I was able to get this code to fail consistently by ensuring that the `Subsystem` files appeared before the `Log` files inside the .vcxproj._
+_With Visual Studio I was able to get this code to fail consistently by ensuring that the `Subsystem` files appeared before the `Log` files inside the .vcxproj._

 ## Solution 1: Lazy Initialization ##
 One solution would be to use 'lazy' initialization.
 During `Log::write()` we simply check if the file was created and create it if it wasn't: